Error analysis of some nonlocal diffusion discretization schemes: Introduction

 where $C_\peq{M}$ only depends on $T$, $\nor{u_0}_{L^\infty(\O)}$ and $C_f$.
 In addition, if

 then the solution is non-negative in $Q_T$.
 In the rest of the paper, we assume \fer{ass.pos}, for simplicity.

 Let us make some observations.
-On one hand, the well-posedness of problem \fer{eq.eq}-\fer{eq.id} is proven in \cite{Galiano2019} under more general conditions than those stated in (H).
-For instance, condition \fer{cond.j1} may be removed.
-We may also include a time-space dependence on the range kernel, or a nonlocal reaction term in place or in addition to the local reaction term, $f$.
+On one hand, the well-posedness of problem \fer{eq.eq}-\fer{eq.id} may be also guaranteed under other complementary conditions on the range kernel that replace (H)$_2$: $A\in C^{0,\alpha}_{loc}(\R)$ is a non-decreasing function, see \cite[Theorem 2]{Galiano2019}.
+In fact, the H\"older continuity may be weakened under some circumstances, see \cite{Andreu2010}.
+A numerical analysis of this case may be found in \cite{Perez2011}.
+Besides, we may consider more general conditions than those stated in (H).
+For instance, we may include a time-space dependence on the range kernel, or a nonlocal reaction term in place or in addition to the local reaction term, $f$.
 With the aim of keeping some notational simplicity we have opted to deal with a simpler model, being the techniques described in this article easy to extend to the general case.

 On the other hand, if the spatial regularity of $J$, $f$ and $u_0$ is improved, for instance to a $W^{1,p}$ Sobolev space, with $p\in(1,\infty]$, then the corresponding spatial regularity of the solution is improved to the same space.
 Notice that one of the most remarkable properties of nonlocal diffusion evolution problems, when compared to their local diffusion versions, is the lack of a regularizing effect on the solutions.
 This is, the solutions are not more regular than the data.